Tax Residency (Act 20 & Act 22)

-In addition, if you are an entrepreneur with a service-oriented online business, you may move and incorporate to Puerto Rico.
+In addition, if you are an entrepreneur with a service-oriented online business, you may move to and incorporate in Puerto Rico.

-Puerto Rico’s Act 20, provides a 4% corporate tax rate on qualifying export services income or 3% CIT when more than 90% of the eligible business’s gross income is derived from export services and such services are considered strategic services, according to the criteria established in Act No. 20.
+Puerto Rico’s Act 20 provides a 4% corporate tax rate on qualifying export services income or 3% CIT when more than 90% of the eligible business’ gross income is derived from export services, and such services are considered strategic services, according to the criteria established in Act No. 20.